MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 ## Logging

 Usage logging helps you identify when emails and documents are protected and consumed.
-When this is done by using the RMS connector, the user ID field in the logs contains the service principal name of **Aadrm_S-1-7-0** that is automatically generated for the RMS connector.
+When this is done by using the RMS connector, the user ID field in the logs contains the service principal name of **Aadrm_S-1-7-0** that is automatically created for the RMS connector.

 For more information about usage logging, see [Logging and analyzing Azure Rights Management usage](log-analyze-usage.md).